JoeyHendricks/python-benchmark-harness/README.md

 </p>

-Visualization are an excellent way to find out why your code slowdown or isn't working the way you would expect.
-PyBench offers out of the box the following visualizations, so you don't need to worry how to get your eyes on that pesky bottleneck:
+Visualization are an excellent way to find out why your code slowdown or isn't working the way you would expect. python-micro-benchmarks offers out of the box the following visualizations, so you don't need to worry how to get your eyes on that pesky bottleneck:

 - Flame Graphs